druano/GetData/README.md

 **WHAT:**
-Generate a tidy data from Human Activity Recognition Using Smartphones Dataset obtained at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Generate a tidy data from the Human Activity Recognition Using Smartphones Dataset obtained at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 **HOW:**
 In R, run > source(run_analysis.R)
 NOTE: Make sure you have downloaded the data (see the link above) and that your working directory is ./UCI HAR Dataset

 =======================================================